According to the 2015 US Census Bureau report, there are at least 350 languages spoken in households across the United States.

 If you’re in a major city, it’s particularly imperative that you advertise in more than one language.
 New York, LA, and Chicago all have extremely diverse populations.
 In fact, in New York City alone more than one third of the population (38% of those 5 years and over) speaks a language other than English at home, and almost 200 different languages are spoken.

 Unsurprisingly, Spanish is the most common, followed by Chinese, Russian, and other Indic languages.
 But don’t be fooled into thinking that the less commonly spoken languages don’t command a hefty number of speakers.
 Bengali, for example, which is one of the smallest language groups found in NYC, still has over 100,000 speakers.

 Work with Professional Translation Services

 As Willy Brandt said, “If I’m selling to you, I speak your language.”

 If your business is situated in a culturally diverse area, make the effort to reach out to all of your customers.
-Professional translation services can make all the difference in your marketing campaign.
+Professional translation services like Accredited Language can make all the difference in your marketing campaign.

 Contact us today to get started!